Capocaccia/carterCapo/_posts/cypressMsw.md

 ## Voilà!

-We have now intelligently started our mock service worker when and where we need it.
+We have now intelligently started MSW when and where we need it.
 We can now use a single tool for mocking API requests in our application, our unit tests, and our end-to-end tests!

 ___